jamesgpearce/monomi/README.md

     }

-The 'order' property tells Monomi which order to run the recognitions, looking for a positive result.
+The 'order' property tells monomi which order to run the recognitions, looking for a positive result.
 For example, the iPhone will match both the 'touch' and 'mobile' groups by default, but the ordering ensures that the first, 'touch', is returned.

 The 'default' property specifies what string should be returned if none of the other browser types match.
-(However, Monomi's default desktop recognition returns true, so unless you alter that algorithm, 'unknown' will never get returned.)
+(However, monomi's default desktop recognition returns true, so unless you alter that algorithm, 'unknown' will never get returned.)